Next United Kingdom general election: Voting eligibility

 Individuals must be registered to vote by midnight twelve working days before polling day.
 Anyone who qualifies as an anonymous elector has approximately five working days before polling day to register.
 A person who has two homes (such as a university student who has a term-time address and lives at home during holidays) may be able to register to vote at both addresses as long as they are not in the same electoral area, but can only vote in one constituency at the general election.

-The government has announced plans to reduce the voting age to 16 before the next general election.
+In July 2025, the government announced plans to reduce the voting age to 16 before the next general election.
 Extending the vote to 16- and 17-year-olds would add well over a million potential voters across England and Northern Ireland.
-Analysts have found that this would expand voter participation, but the additional votes would represent only a small share of the national electorate.
+Analysts found that this would expand voter participation, but the additional votes would represent only a small share of the national electorate.